engageLively/galyleo-user-docs/docs/using_galyleo/adding_filters.md

 Notice the pen icon is at the top right; once again, it is used to switch between inspection and edit modes, and filters are deleted in edit mode just as tables are, and with the same icon.

-*Note*: Using the Halo to delete the Filter from the dashboard has the same effect as deleting it from the filter list.